fastmapol/mapol-doc/chapters/fastmapol_pace_simulator.md

 ### Ocean body

 In the FastMAPOL/component implementation [@Aryal:2024aa], ocean inherent optical properties include contributions from pure seawater, phytoplankton, non-algal particles, and colored dissolved and detrital material.
-Particle scattering is represented through the Fourier-Forand phase function [@Fournier:1994aa] and the average Mueller matrix measured [Voss:1984aa], while absorption and scattering coefficients are parameterized through retrievable bio-optical quantities [@Aryal:2024aa].
+Particle scattering is represented through the Fournier-Forand phase function [@Fournier:1994aa] and the average Mueller matrix measured [@Voss:1984aa], while absorption and scattering coefficients are parameterized through retrievable bio-optical quantities [@Aryal:2024aa].
 The expanded representation allows the radiative transfer training database to cover waters for which IOPs do not covary uniquely with chlorophyll-a concentration.

 In the FastMAPOL open ocean algorithm [@Gao:2026aa], the absorption and scattering of ocean waters are parameterized in terms of chlorophyll-a concentration, in order to achieve efficiency while maintaining accuracy.